-"Usual caregiver" means an unpaid person or persons who reside with the member and are available on a 24-hour-per-day basis to assume responsibility for the care of the member.
+"Usual caregiver" means an unpaid person or persons who reside with the member and are available on a 24-hour- per-day basis to assume responsibility for the care of the member.
 Usual and primary caregiver are used interchangeably.
-It means an unpaid person or persons who reside with the member and are available on a 24-hour-per-day basis to assume responsibility for the care of the member.
-If the person lives in the home and is a paid caregiver, then they do not meet the definition of usual or primary caregiver for the purposes of respite.
+It means an unpaid person or persons who reside with the member and are available on a 24-hour- per-day basis to assume responsibility for the care of the member.
+If the person lives in the home and is a paid caregiver, then they do not meet the definition of usual or primary caregiver.